AIHubCentral/docs/assets/RVC Voice Changer/Local/vonovox.md

 ***
 ##### For GPU-conversion

 TLDR: Make sure you have Nvidia RTX 20xx better.
 GTX 10xx or RX 900 will also work, but may run into issues with games and higher delay.
-If you have an iGPU (mostly AMD Radeon Graphics or Vega) use online hosted alternative instead.
+If you have an iGPU (mostly AMD Radeon Graphics or Vega) use Wokada Deiteris Fork Cloud instead.

  Long answer: